bet01/workshops/dotnet_async_threads/README.md

 ### Other

-New async features are often being added, you can do some research on Async Streams and other more advanced features.
+New async features are often being added, you can do some research on:
+- Async Streams
+- Parallel.ForEachAsync
+- and other more advanced features.

 # Conclusion